qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 Adding or removing lifetime for one thing may involve refactoring many code that use it, which can be huge work.
 Be careful in planning what lifetime parameters it needs.

 `Bump` doesn't implement `Sync`, so `&Bump` is not `Send`.
 It cannot be shared across threads (even if it can share, there will be lifetime constraint that force you to use structured concurrency).
 It's recommended to have separated bump allocator in each thread, locally.

+Putting a `Bump` with its allocated references together creates self-reference, which is hard and requires unsafe.
+It's recommended to just put `Bump` on stack and use it temporarily.

 ## Using unsafe